Table of contents

 - Find candidates yourself and send good outreach emails

-At Homerun, we've seen many companies run into the problem of not receiving applicants and we've also seen them turn it around completely.
+At Homerun, we've seen many companies struggling with attracting talent and we've also seen them turn it around completely.
 It starts with understanding why.
 There could be a number of different reasons like:

 - A tapped-out network: Up until now, you've hired people you've worked with in the past, acquaintances, and friends.
-Now's the time to look further than your network which means reaching beyond your network.
+Now's the time to look further than your network which means reaching beyond your network to attract candidates.
 To be honest, this isn't easy.

 - You're hiring a role you know nothing about: You have a marketing background and you're hiring a developer for the first time and you don't know how or where to look.